chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a strong hit, you are undaunted.
 You can regain 1 health or take +1 momentum.
 On a weak hit, you are battered but manage to persevere.

 When you score a miss, you need to make an important decision.
-Do you risk the potential for death by rolling on the oracle table, or mark a debility?
+Do you risk the potential for death by rolling on the inspiration table, or mark a debility?
 The wounded debility is temporary and can be dealt with through the Heal or Sojourn moves, but becoming maimed is a permanent, life-altering event.

 If you score a miss and your debilities are already marked, you have no choice.
 Roll the dice and hope for the best.